Links

 Python 3

-Python 3 does not expect ASCII from sys.stdin
+Python 3 does not expect ASCII from sys.stdin.
+It'll open

 encoding is used.
 That guess may come down to ASCII, but